madetech/handbook/guides/security/BYOD.md

 This document highlights things you should think about, and how you manage your own device while working on Made Tech products and services.
 Not only the data you work with but also the software you have installed and how you protect it - like antivirus software.

-This only applies to you if you’re using your own device for Made Tech work - including checking your Made Tech email.
+This only applies to you if you’re using your own device for Made Tech work.
 Devices aren’t just desktop and laptops - they include, for example, tablets and smartphones.

 ## Using and managing your device

-If you’re using your own device for Made Tech work, it means you’re being trusted to use Made Tech information appropriately and keep any Made Tech information or data you hold safe.
+If you’re using your own device for Made Tech work, it means you’re being trusted to use company proprietary data appropriately and keep that information or data you hold safe.

 ### Don’t ‘jailbreak’ your device
 ‘Jailbreaking’ is the process of removing hardware and software vendor restrictions for the purpose of custom modifications (for example, installing unapproved applications or changing the user interface in an unsupported way).

-You must not use a jailbroken device for any Made Tech work or to handle any Made Tech data, including logging into Made Tech services which include (but is not limited to) G-Suite, Slack, password management software, etc.
+You must not use a jailbroken device for any Made Tech work or to handle any company proprietary data, including logging into Made Tech services which include (but is not limited to) G-Suite, Slack, password management software, etc.

 ### Keep your software up to date
 You must keep your software up to date.
 Old versions of software are often vulnerable to attack.
 Update all the software on your device whenever a new version is available.
 This includes: